IoT Data Analysis

 This is probably the most productive type of system, providing high flexibility, productivity and scalability.
 Because these systems are designed to operate in servers RAM, the in-memory data grids are the best choice for data preprocessing in IoT systems due to their high productivity and ability to scale dynamically depending on actual workloads.
 They provide all the benefits of the CEP and Relational systems, adding a scale-out functionality for data writing.
 There are only two major drawbacks – limited RAM and high development costs.
 Some examples of available solutions:

 This chapter is devoted to the main groups of algorithms for numerical data analysis and interpretation, covering both mathematical foundations and application specifics in the context of IoT.
-The chapter is split into the following subchapter:
+The chapter is split into the following subchapters:

 [1] Jain, A., Mittal, S., Bhagat, A., Sharma, D.K.
 (2023).
 Big Data Analytics and Security Over the Cloud: Characteristics, Analytics, Integration and Security.
 In: Srivastava, G., Ghosh, U., Lin, J.CW. (eds) Security and Risk Analysis for Intelligent Edge Computing.
 Advances in Information Security, vol 103.
 Springer, Cham. https://doi.org/10.1007/978-3-031-28150-1_2

-en/iot-reloaded/iot_data_analysis.txt · Last modified: 2024/07/19 16:22 by agrisnik
+en/iot-reloaded/iot_data_analysis.txt · Last modified: 2024/12/10 21:24 by pczekalski

 CC Attribution-Share Alike 4.0 International